dbl4k/basic-git-commands/commands.md

 ```
 git init
 ```
-Stage All (-A) Newly Created  Files, ready for Local Commit --
+Stage All (-A), ready for Local Commit
+--
 ```
-Stage Current (.)
-Newly Created Directory, ready for Local Commit
+git add -A
 ```
-*or just add currentdirectory*
+Stage Current Dir (.), ready for Local Commit
+---
 ```
 git add .
 ```